hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/universal-approximators.md

 Your next thought, as a physicist, might be "Fourier series."

 [Fourier series](https://en.wikipedia.org/wiki/Fourier_series) are also heavily used throughout physics.
 For instance, did you know that [epicycles in medieval astronomy are the first few terms in a Fourier series](https://doi.org/10.1086/348869)?
 Discrete Fourier series approximate periodic functions and integral Fourier transforms approximate non-periodic functions.
-Like Taylor series, Fourier series are a decomposition of a function as an infinite-dimensional vector into infinitely many components, all orthonormal to one another.
+Like Taylor series, Fourier series are a decomposition of a function as an infinite-dimensional vector into infinitely many components, and Fourier components are orthogonal to each other.
 Instead of polynomial basis vectors, Fourier basis vectors are sine and cosine functions:

 $$f(x) = a_0 + a_1 \cos\left(2\pi\frac{1}{P}x\right) + b_1 \sin\left(2\pi\frac{1}{P}x\right) + a_2 \cos\left(2\pi\frac{2}{P}x\right) + b_2 \sin\left(2\pi\frac{2}{P}x\right) + \ldots$$